© Jenny Thynne

 Australia has more than 1600 species of native bees and 8 species of carpenter bees.
 Amongst the largest are the two groups of carpenter bees: Xylocopa (Koptortosoma) and Xylocopa (Lestis).
 Species in the subgenus Lestis are metallic green in colour, while those in the subgenus Koptortosoma are coloured quite differently.
 While most Australian carpenter bees are not threatened or endangered, they are of interest due to their spectacular appearance as well as their role as pollinators.
 Along with a few other groups of bees, they possess the ability to ‘buzz pollinate’.

 Xylocopa (Koptortosoma) aruana and Xylocopa (Koptortosoma) lieftincki

-Carpenter bees are spread over a large part of the tropical and subtropical world.
-They are so named after their ability to carve nest burrows in timber or pithy stems using their strong ‘mandibles’ or jaws.
+Carpenter bees are named after their ability to carve nest burrows in timber or pithy stems using their strong ‘mandibles’ or jaws.
 In 1802, French entomologist Pierre André Latreille first described the genus whose name is derived from Ancient Greek and translates to ‘wood-cutter’.

 Bees in the Koptortosoma subgenus